kees1948/FLEX/Hardware/CPU09RAM/README.md

 [2024-10-03] some UPS PCB design options.

-(2024-12-14) 10 options for RAM standby.
+(2024-12-20) 10 options for RAM standby.
              SMD RAM UPS print use more copper for SMD chip.
-             Change some footprints for more space.
+             Change/move some footprints for more space.
+             C5 can be SMD on solder side or C5 can be on top side.
+             Change footprint for 2 types trimpot.
+             Corrected footprint for standart TL431.
+             Simpler adjustment procedures.